REDeLapp/Panama-Papers-Network-Analysis/README.md

 # Panama-Papers-Network-Analysis

 ## The Project
-Social network analysis of the Panama Papers, with a specific emphasis in Saudi Arabia and, maybe, Jordan.
+Social network analysis of the Panama Papers, with a specific emphasis in Saudi Arabia and Jordan.
+The network looks at the nodes between these two country and any other nodes irregardless of country of origin two degrees of freedom away.

-## Scope

 ## The Data
 The Panama  Papers are a set of 11.5 million document leaks from Panamanian law company ”Mossack Fonseca”, which provides